 Music, Videos, Safari, Messages, Mail etc. are stock apps.
 All stock apps deal with data, while storing some of it.
 Your favorite Music app stores some data for its own use.
 The videos app takes up space to store downloaded videos.
 Safari stores data in the form of cache content, reading list and more.
 The Mail app also uses the cache.
 You get the idea right?
 Basically, each app stores different data and each app has a different way of removing data.

-“How to delete Documents and Data on iPhone” boils down to freeing up space occupied by stock apps and third-party apps.
 Let’s see how we can free up some space for each of these apps:

-Clearing cache, reading list, history, cookies can help delete significant data from Documents and Data
+Clearing cache, reading list, history, cookies can help delete significant data from Documents and Data.

 - Head to Settings